spindensity/vim-goldendict/README.md

 GoldenDict is a cross-platform dictionary program.
 This plugin is a vim/neovim interface of goldendict.

-You can find more infomation on the official website and the Github of
+You can find more information on the official website and the Github of
 GoldenDict:
 * Official website: http://goldendict.org/
 * Github: https://github.com/goldendict/goldendict/